asce-web/bridge-designer/src/README.md

 Subject names are nouns.
 General categories are:

-- **Simple clicks and other kinds of request:** buttons and menu items.
+- **Simple click or other kinds of request:** button, menu item, etc.
   - Name of Subject ends in `Request`.
-- **Toggles:** buttons and menu items that toggle on successive clicks.
+- **Toggle:** button or menu item that toggles on successive clicks.
   - Name of Subject ends in `Toggle`.
-- **Selects:** groups of buttons and menu items.
+- **Select:** groups of buttons and menu items where exactly one is selected.
   - Name of Subject ends in `Select`.
-- **Completions:** Some update of state or UI has been completed.
+- **Completion:** major mutation or UI state has been updated.
+I.e., side effect.
   - Name of Subject ends in `Completion`.
-- **Change:** Some chunk of state has been updated.
+- **Change:** a single logical entity has been updated.
   - Name of Subject ends in `Change`.
+- **Pending change:** some chunk of state is about to be updated.
+  - Name of Subject ends with

 `UiStateService` manages flow of events generated and subscribed to by UI widgets.
+It also handles disabling of UI elements using subjects as keys.
+Hence all widges performing the same function are disabled/enabled as a group.

 By convention, dialogs always open in response to a Subject event.
 They often broadcast a different Subject to effect
 results: loading a new bridge, users' saved bridge, sample bridge, sketch, etc.